 Spooky Halloween Thrills

-For evenings filled with live music and amazing food, head to Lava Cantina.
-Every weekend they host several bands, ranging from local favorites to national acts.
+From outrageous hair band tributes to jazz musicians from across the globe, The Colony is host to concerts for lovers of all musical genres.
+For evenings filled with live music and amazing Creole-Mexican food, head to Lava Cantina.
+Several days a week, they host bands ranging from local favorites to big-name national acts on the open-air stage.
 Browse the schedule, find a band you want to hear, and have a fun date night or girl’s night out.

 The Colony’s lively fall events makes it a must-visit destination in the fall.
 Plan your trip today.